 Adam and Eve Cast Out

-a physical and emotional complement for Adam, God would never bless other marriage relationships, like gay marriage or polygamy.
+Biblical complementarity is the belief that because God made Eve to be a physical and emotional complement for Adam, God could not, would not bless other marriage relationships, like gay marriage or polygamy.
+According to the anti-gay crowd, God can only truly bless marriage relationships like the Adam and Eve marriage.
 Because the biblical text never says that, complementarians simply assume that since God did not mention other marriage relationships in Genesis 2, God will never bless other marriage relationships.

 Heterosexuals tend to read scripture